wanforge/quotes/README.md

 - 🧿 Kebahagiaan datang ketika kita berhenti mengeluh
 - ⭐ Kesederhanaan adalah kecanggihan tertinggi

+## L

+- 🎹 Let go of your attachment to being right, and suddenly your mind is more open.
+You're able to benefit from the unique viewpoints of others, without being crippled by your own judgement.

 ## P

 - 🎺 Perjalanan ribuan mil dimulai dengan satu langkah